top of page

 EXHIBITIONS

-Struts Gallery programs three exhibitions annually.
+We program three exhibitions annually.
 Exhibitions are approximately 8 weeks long and selected from an open call for submissions.
 We pay current CARFAC rates for exhibitions.
-The application is posted in late August, and the deadline is October 15.
+Application deadlines very but are generally posted in the fall with 6-8 weeks notice.
 Proposals are reviewed by a selection committee of peer assessors.
 (Visit our Open Calls page.)

 MEDIA ARTS CENTRE

-Struts Media Centre is a central part of our program, facilitating all forms of Media Arts.
-We offer members access to our extensive holdings of professional media art equipment ranging from cutting-edge digital to vintage analogue.
-In addition to our holdings, we are committed to providing guidance, and mentorship through: one-on-one training; media art workshops led by professional artists; the ADHOC workshop series led by the production manager; as well as access to a series of equipment and tech tip tutorials available to stream on YouTube.
+Our Media Arts production centre is a central part of our program, facilitating a wide range of formats.
+We offer members and visiting artists access to our extensive professional media art equipment holdings, ranging from cutting-edge digital to vintage analogue.
+Our staff are committed to providing guidance and mentorship through one-on-one training, media art workshops, and access to a series of equipment and tech tip tutorials available to stream on YouTube.

 MEDIA ARTS PRODUCTION FUND

-The Media Arts Production Fund is a regional fund open to artists living in Atlantic Canada and supports the creation of media arts projects including video, audio, XR, film, new media, performance, digital, electronics, 3D printing, and time-based art.
-Commercial music videos and music recordings are not eligible for the production fund.
-Successful applicants will receive a one-time grant of up to $2000, which can be used towards materials and production expenses, equipment purchases, and/or living expenses.
-A $1000 in-house production credit, including equipment rental, software use, facilities use, and support and training from Struts staff (maximum of 20 hours, $30/hour).
-Short-term accommodation at the Struts apartments may be available upon request.
-The Media Arts Production Fund does not include funds towards travel.
-Struts staff can provide letters of support for any artists applying for travel grants to use its facilities.
+This is a regional initiative open to artists living in Atlantic Canada that supports the creation of independent media arts projects including video, audio, XR, film, new media, performance, electronics, 3D printing, and other time-based art.
+Successful applicants will receive financial support, which can be used towards materials and production expenses, equipment purchases, and/or living expenses.
+The recipient also receives an in-house production credit, including equipment rental, software use, facilities use, and support and training from Struts staff.
+Short-term accommodations in our artist apartments may be available upon request.
+The Media Arts Production Fund does not include funds towards travel though staff can provide letters of support for any artists applying for travel grants to use its facilities.

 Recipients of the Media Arts Production Fund are selected annually through a call for proposals which opens in the fall.
 Proposals are reviewed by a selection committee of peer assessors, (Visit our Open Calls page.)